Cunjia-Liu/Cunjia-Liu.github.io/_pages/about.md

 [//]: # (* Application domain: Smart farming, CBRN defence, Infrastructure inspection, Intelligent mobility)

 ### News:
-* A new PDRA position opening soon for agriculture/horticulture robotics focusing on perception and SLAM.
+* A new PDRA position is opening soon for a agriculture/horticulture robotics project focusing on perception and SLAM (funded by UKRI).